9 new COVID-19 cases reported…. Latest stats from Meigs, Mason, Gallia - Gallipolis Daily Tribune

 70-plus — 236 cases (plus 8 probable cases, 28 deaths)

 On Thursday, Mason County was designated as “green” on the West Virginia County Alert System map.
-Mason County’s latest infection rate was 6.47 on Thursday with a 1.20 percent positivity rate.
-Surrounding counties are yellow and gold.
+Mason County’s latest infection rate was 4.31 on Thursday with a 0.94 percent positivity rate.
+Surrounding counties are green, orange and gold.

 Ohio